 Over the years CT has published a considerable range of articles about technology and faith, usually authored by theologians or social commentators.
 CT’s new president has a strong background in technology and its new editor-in-chief has written frequently about science and faith issues.

 In the spring of 2019, CT covered the release of the Evangelical Statement of AI Principles, the first faith-related AI “creed”.
 (It is discussed further in one of our features this month.)
-The reporter of that article reached out and included comments from three of our Founding Members.
-Subsequently, the main drafter of the Principles, Jason Thacker, joined us as a Founding Member.
+The reporter of that article reached out and included comments from three of our Founding Experts.
+Subsequently, the main drafter of the Principles, Jason Thacker, joined us as a Founding Expert.

 We’re currently working on other ideas with CT for accessing the deep knowledge and interests not only of our own expert community but people of faith working on all aspects of the AI challenge.
 We’d be delighted to do the same with journals reporting on other faith traditions.